MobiKin

 phone transfer for win phone transfer for mac

-After getting the utility above on a computer, install and open it.
-Then, you'll need to use USB cables to connect your iPhones to the computer.
+Step 1.
+Run the software and link your iPhones - After getting the utility above on a computer, install and open it.
+Then, you'll need to use USB cables to connect your iPhone devices to the computer.

-open phone transfer on computer
+open phone transfer on a computer

-When the program detects your devices, please check if the source device is displayed on the interface.
+Step 2.
+Confirm the positions of both devices - When the program detects your phones, please check if the source device is displayed on the interface.
 (Click Dropdown if it is not the old device displaying on the screen.)

 choose the source device

-Mark the "Photos" option and click on the "Export to Device" button.
-This phone-to-phone transfer software will start to copy your photos from the source iPhone to the new one right away.
+Step 3.
+Transfer photos to the new iPhone - Mark the "Photos" option and click the "Export to Device" button.
+This phone-to-phone transfer utility will start to copy your photos from the source iPhone to the new one right away.

 transfer photos to new iphone with phone transfer